Vjviki/e-commerce-website/README.md

 > - **Do not remove the pre-filled code**
 > - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.
 =======
-# myPortfolio
-Welcome to my interactive, dark-themed portfolio built with React.js and Framer Motion, designed to deliver a cinematic and responsive user experience.
-This portfolio isn't just a website — it's a creative showcase of my skills, projects, and personality, combining smooth animations, 3D effects, and modern design.
 >>>>>>> a22f71fb0a4d45dfe48fe5916f302d141767e78a